 What is the best resume date format?

 Right alignment for your resume date format can take advantage of white space.
-The examples below illustrate the options for formatting the dates.
+The example below illustrates the best option for formatting the dates.

 How to format dates in your resume certification section

-Certifications can illustrate skill development and specialization, but it’s helpful to the hiring manager to know when you obtained your certification.
+Certifications can illustrate skill development, areas of expertise, and specialization, but it’s helpful to the hiring manager to know when you obtained your certification.

-You can add the year you received your certification in a single line, like in the example below.
+You can add the year you received your certification in a single line on the right, like in the example below.

 How to format dates in your resume education section